✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 Stage 5 — Travel medical insurance: €30,000, the whole Schengen Area

 Schengen rules make this one mandatory: travel medical insurance with at least €30,000 of cover, including repatriation, valid across the whole Schengen Area for your full stay.
-We’ve unpacked where the rule comes from in our €30,000 rule explainer; for assembly purposes, what matters is the certificate you file.
+Where the rule comes from is unpacked in our €30,000 rule explainer, and Schengen travel insurance is what we issue against it.
+For assembly purposes, what matters is the certificate you file.
 Check three lines before it goes in: your name spelled as in your passport, cover dates that start on or before your arrival and end on or after your departure, and the Schengen Area named as the covered territory.

 Your file at this point: flight, hotels and insurance — the full travel section, all inside one date window.
 The trip itself is now documented.